 During hysterectomy recovery and after hysterectomy make sure you:

-• Eat healthy, because your body needs nutrients to heal (even if you don't feel like it).
+• Eat a healthier diet because your body needs nutrients to heal (even if you don’t feel like it).
 Eat lots of fish as well as free-range chicken, grass-fed beef and turkey, whole-grain foods, soups, salads, organic cooked vegetables and fruits.

 • We recommend these great multiple premium vitamins to be taken daily and vitamin C as well.
 Your immune system will improve, including allergies and will be able to prevent other diseases.

-These vitamins will help improve your sleep, will make you less susceptibility to infections, colds, flu’s and viruses, give you more energy and provide sharper mental health.
+These vitamins can help make you less susceptibility to infections, colds, flu’s and viruses and give you more energy.

 • Take time to stay relaxed and take care of yourself.
 Soon you will be feeling wonderful!

 • It is a good idea to always drink filtered water.
 Drink several glasses of filtered water daily to adequately “flush” your system of biological poisons that your body wants to get ride of.

 • Your first two weeks at home will be the most difficult.
 So take the opportunity to sleep, relax, read, listen to music, eat healthy food until your post hysterectomy is over.
 Don’t forget to smile and laugh at least once a day…

 • Taking omega-3 fatty acids daily is a good idea.
 It has been shown to reduce inflammation, avoid risk of strokes and heart attacks, improve mental illnesses, help lower cholesterol and thin the blood.